Why Include Fresh Pressed Vegetable Juices?

 This is a statement that I hear often, and I half agree with this.
 We do need fiber in our diet, this is the food that our gut bugs need to keep us healthy and happy.
 I also believe that juicing is wonderful because it is a way to easily consume large quantities of fresh produce that would normally be impossible to eat whole.
 Never would you sit down to a plate full of vegetables like this and eat every bit of it.
 There is so much fiber you would feel full after two carrot sticks and half the beet.

 Put this same produce through a juicer first and it’s not a problem!
 Consuming large quantities of produce by juice extraction is especially important for management of disease symptoms; think of how many times you have heard certain diseases are improved after eating more vegetables.
+This is why we juice, to restore the nutrient deficiencies that are related to disease symptoms.
 Below I explain the benefits of each ingredient in this juice and give examples of how they can benefit your quality of health.
 To make sure you are eating enough fiber, round each day off with a large salad at dinnertime!

 Red beets are probably best known as a childhood dinner-time torture device.
 Thank your mom for doing that, she was feeding you a nutritionally dense food that is perfect for building blood cells to promote easier blood flow and better cardio performance.
 If she bribed you to eat them with the promise of having more energy to play, she was correct!

-Celery is surprisingly a natural source of sodium, potassium, phosphorus, and vitamin K. Each of these nutrients are used to support kidney function and bone formation; which some say its divine design hints to this fact.
-Celery sticks are very strong, flexible, and uniquely similar in appearance to human bone.
+Celery is surprisingly a natural source of sodium, potassium, phosphorus, and vitamin K. Each of these nutrients are used to support kidney function and bone formation.
+Some say its divine appearance hints to it’s bone health support; celery sticks are very strong, somewhat flexible, and uniquely similar in appearance to human bone.

 Turmeric Root, Ginger Root, and Lemon

 Carrots contain carotenoids, this is what gives them their cheerful orange color.
 Carotenoids possess anti-inflammatory benefits as well as reduce symptoms associated with non-alcoholic fatty liver disease.
 The human liver is an organ capable of regeneration.
-It’s a powerful miracle, and knowing this I added carrots to the juice inspired by the story of cancer survival told by Anne Cameron, “Curing Cancer with Carrots.”
-In this television interview Kathy Mydlach-Bero explains how she selected specific foods to support healing from a cancer diagnosis, including carrots.
-She credits using plant foods that are yellow, orange, and purple with anti-angiogenic benefits to limit the spread of cancer cells.
+It’s a powerful miracle, and knowing this I add carrots to this juice recipe.
+Inspiration to include organic carrots also comes from two women who openly share their stories of cancer survival.
+Anne Cameron wrote a book to share how she used food for healing titled, “Curing Cancer with Carrots.”
+Similarly, Kathy Mydlach-Bero explains how she selected specific foods to support healing from a cancer diagnosis in her book, E.A.T.
+An Unconventional Decade In The Life Of A Cancer Patient.
+She credits using plant foods, including carrots, that are yellow, orange, and purple with anti-angiogenic benefits to limit the spread of cancer cells.

 Will You Make This Juice Recipe?

-Making fresh juices is what I consider the core importance of using foods to support optimum health.
-I have been preparing fresh juice from the beginning of my health journey, and over the years have tried many different combinations but still find myself making this as one of the foundational juice recipes.
+Making fresh juices is what I consider an essential core importance in using foods to support optimum health.
+I have been preparing fresh juice from the beginning of my health journey beginning in 2012, and over the years have tried many different combinations but still find myself making this as one of the foundational juice recipes.
 Any time that I need a gentle energy pick-me-up, I know that can be resolved with this juice recipe.
 I hope you will give it a try and let me know what you think in the comments below!